Cryptacular/jira-standup-order/README.md

 ## Development

 This extension is built using Svelte and Vite.
+Use the command `npm run dev` to open a test page in your browser.
 Use the command `npm run build` to create a production build in the `dist` folder.